PoliticalGraveyard.com

 John B. Briggs — of Homer, Cortland County, N.Y.
 Republican.
 Automobile dealer; alternate delegate to Republican National Convention from New York, 1928, 1932, 1936; member of New York state assembly from Cortland County, 1937-38.
 Interment at Glenwood Cemetery, Homer, N.Y.

 Clellan S. Forsythe (1895-1953) — of Syracuse, Onondaga County, N.Y.
 Born in Houtzdale, Clearfield County, Pa., March 6, 1895.
 Republican.
 Served in the U.S. Navy during World War I; automobile dealer; member of New York state assembly from Onondaga County 2nd District, 1945-48.
 Presbyterian.
 Member, American Legion; Veterans of Foreign Wars; Freemasons.
-Suffered a heart attack while holding a shotgun, which accidentally discharged, killing him, on Fox Island, Jefferson County, N.Y., September 18, 1953 (age 58 years, 196 days).
+On a hunting trip, he suffered a heart attack while sitting in his Jeep, holding a shotgun, which accidentally discharged, hitting him in the chest and killing him, on Fox Island, Cape Vincent, Jefferson County, N.Y., September 18, 1953 (age 58 years, 196 days).
 Burial location unknown.

 Bert P. Gage — of Warsaw, Wyoming County, N.Y.
 Republican.
-Farmer; automobile dealer; member of New York state assembly from Wyoming County, 1917-21.
+Farmer; automobile dealer; member of New York state assembly from Wyoming County, 1917-21; U.S. Collector of Internal Revenue for the 28th New York District, 1927.
 Burial location unknown.

 Jacob E. Hollinger — of Middleport, Niagara County, N.Y.
 Republican.
 Automobile dealer; member of New York state assembly from Niagara County 1st District, 1941-56.
 Presumed deceased.
 Burial location unknown.